Keeping your doors/drawer fronts the same size…

 Stick with a standard

 Make sure you size the new doors according to standard overlays offered by the hinge manufacturers.
 We suggest sizing your doors to conform to an overlay of ½” for partial overlay and 1-¼” or 1-3/8” for full overlay as these are common overlays and supported by all the hinge manufacturers.
 Sizing your doors according to these common overlays will ensure you can easily find 6 way adjustable hinges for your doors, either from us or from another supplier.
+If you opt for inset, you need to make sure to leave an 1/8″ space all around your doors where they meet the face frame.
+Be mindful that inset doors may not sit square in your opening and may need to be sanded to fit, so we do not suggest inset be used when refacing your cabinets.
+Fort this reason, the rest of this article will focus on overlay applications.

 Measure your cabinet openings